-C^{1} 13 Δ: nnl ica tion foo ı., IJ. \mathbf{A} DDI uca uon ree

-✓ If your institution has waived its application fee for the Fall 202 2 admission cy ycle please select no. Does your institution have an application fee?
-Yes No Amount of application fee: N/A Can it be waived for applicants with financial need?
-Yes No If you have an application fee and an on-line application option, please i ndicate policy for students who apply on-line: ☐ Same Fee ☐ Free ☐ Reduced Can on-line application fee be waived for applicants with financial need ? □ Yes □ No) C14.
-Application closing date Does your institution have an application closing date?
-Yes No Date Application closing date (fall) Priority Date 12/1 C15.
-Are first-time, first-year students accepted for terms other than the e fall?
-Yes [□ No C16.
-Notification to applicants of admission decision sent (fill in one only ·) ☑ On a rolling basis beginning (date): 1/18☐ By (date):☐ Other: C17.
-Reply policy for admitted applicants (fill in one only) ☐ Must reply by (date): ☐ No set date ☑ Must reply by May 1st or within 2 weeks if notified thereafter ☐ Other: Deadline for housing deposit (MMDD): 8/1 Amount of housing deposit: \$250 Refundable if student does not enroll? ☑ Yes, in full☐ Yes, in part☐ No
+C13.
+Application fee

+✓ If your institution has waived its application fee for the Fall 2025 admission cycle please select no.

+Does your institution have an application fee? \Box Yes \boxtimes No

+C14.
+Application closing date

+Does your institution have an application closing date? \Box Yes \boxtimes No

+Application Closing Date Date

+Application closing date (fall)

+Priority Date 12/1

+C15.
+Are first-time, first-year students accepted for terms other than the fall? ⊠ Yes □ No

+C16.
+Notification to applicants of admission decision sent (fill in one only)

+On a rolling basis beginning (date): 1/18

+- □ By (date): Click or tap here to enter text. - \Box Other: Click or tap here to enter text.

+C17.
+Reply policy for admitted applicants (fill in one only)

+- □ Must reply by (date): Click or tap here to enter text. - \Box No set date - Must reply by May 1st or within 2 weeks if notified thereafter - \Box Other: Click or tap here to enter text.

+Deadline for housing deposit (MMDD): 8/1 Amount of housing deposit: \$250

+Refundable if student does not enroll?

+☑ Yes, in full□ Yes, in part□ No

 C18.
+Deferred admission: Does your institution allow students to postpone enrollment after admission?

+Yes 🗆 No

-Deferred admission: Does your institution allow students to postpone enrollment after admission? ⊠ Yes □ No If yes, maximum period of postponement: C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation? □ Yes ⊠ No C20.
+If yes, maximum period of postponement: Click or tap here to enter text.

+C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year students one year or more before high school graduation?

+🗆 Yes  No

+C20.
 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment? ⊠ Yes □ No If "yes," please complete the following: First or only early decision plan closing date: 11/15 First or only early decision plan notification date: 12/5 Other early decision plan closing date: N/A Other early decision plan notification date: N/A For the Fall 2022 entering class: Number of early decision applications received by your institution: 68 Number of applicants admitted under early decision plan: 58 Please provide significant details about your early decision plan: Students that are admitted under the Early Decision plan are eligible for the Wabash Loan Repayment Assistance Program after they graduate.
+(Initiated during 2006-2007 cycle)

+C21-C22: Early Decision and Early Action Plans

+C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year applicants for fall enrollment?

+\boxtimes Yes \Box No

+If "yes," please complete the following:

+First or only early decision plan closing date: 11/15 First or only early decision plan notification date: 12/5

+Other early decision plan closing date: N/A Other early decision plan notification date: N/A

+For the Fall 2023 entering class:

+Number of early decision applications received by your institution: 85 Number of applicants admitted under early decision plan: 76

+Please provide significant details about your early decision plan: Students that are admitted under the Early Decision plan are eligible for the Wabash Loan Repayment Assistance Program after they graduate.
 This program assists with federal student, parent PLUS, and private loans.
-Graduates must work at least an average of 30 hours per week, begin paying their loan(s), and earn less than \$56,000 per year to qualify for assistance.
+Graduates must work at least an average of 30 hours per week, begin paying their loan(s), and earn less than \$57,000 per year to qualify for assistance.

 C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? ☑ Yes □ No If "yes," please complete the following: Early action closing date: 12/1 Early action notification date: 12/31 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes ☑ No
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

+\boxtimes Yes \Box No

+If "yes," please complete the following:

+Early action closing date: 12/1 Early action notification date: 12/31

+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

+🗆 Yes 🗵 No